NordicESMhub/climate-data-tutorial/_episodes/04-visualization-R.md

 exercises: 0
 questions:
 - "Learn to visualize Climate data?"
-- "Which R libraries using for my analysis?"
 objectives:
 - "Learn to combine Climate data with your own research topic"
 keypoints: